🎉Grand Opening: May 2026

 What to Look for When Choosing a Private Dental Practice

 Qualified and registered professionals: All dentists practising in the UK must be registered with the General Dental Council (GDC).
-Practices should also be registered with the Care Quality Commission (CQC).
+Patients can verify a clinician's registration through the GDC website.
+Practices should also be registered with the Care Quality Commission (CQC), which inspects and regulates healthcare services in England.

-Range of services: A comprehensive private practice should offer a broad range of treatments, from routine dental examinations and hygiene appointments through to restorative and cosmetic options such as a professional smile makeover.
+Range of services: A comprehensive private practice should offer a broad range of treatments, from routine dental examinations and hygiene appointments through to restorative and cosmetic options.
+This ensures continuity of care under one roof.

-Modern facilities and technology: Practices that invest in up-to-date equipment can often provide more accurate diagnoses and more comfortable treatment experiences.
+Modern facilities and technology: Practices that invest in up-to-date equipment, such as digital X-rays and intraoral scanners, can often provide more accurate diagnoses and more comfortable treatment experiences.

 Communication and comfort: A good dental team will take the time to explain findings, discuss treatment options, and address any concerns.
-A comprehensive dental examination is typically the starting point for any new patient.
+Feeling listened to and respected is a fundamental part of quality dental care.

 When Professional Dental Assessment May Be Needed